-Neste's indirect procurement is responsible for the sourcing, purchasing, contract and supplier management of goods and services that are not included in the sourcing and delivery of refined crude oil or renewable and recycled raw materials.
-In 2023, we further integrated sustainability into indirect procurement, building on prior risk assessments and studies.
+Neste's indirect procurement is responsible for the sourcing, purchasing, contract and supplier management of goods and services that are not included in the sourcing and delivery of crude oil or renewable and recycled raw materials.
+In 2024, we further integrated sustainability into indirect procurement, building on prior risk assessments and studies.

 Key actions included:

-- Mapping strategic priorities and launching a development plan for embedding sustainability requirements (including minimum requirements on human rights, forced and child labor) into each stage of our sourcing, purchasing, and supplier management process, including a standardized sustainability survey for use in our tendering process. - Carrying out workshops on sustainability topics, including workshops to identify key human rights risks in sourcing supply chains and mapping priority actions for improving due diligence. - Strengthening our due diligence for extractives suppliers by incorporating additional human rights questions in the tendering process for high-risk sectors (including questions on child and forced labor). - Additional actions can be found on p.89 of our 2023 Annual Report.
+- Identifying gaps in sustainability due diligence within indirect procurement and prioritizing key areas for improvement (including considerations of child and forced labor risks). - Increasing the use of standardized supplier surveys and incorporating sustainability (incl. human rights) due diligence clauses in more contracts with suppliers of goods and services. - Continued mapping of strategic priorities and establishing a development plan for embedding sustainability requirements (including minimum requirements on human rights, forced and child labor) into each stage of our sourcing, purchasing, and supplier management process. - Engaging our procurement teams in dialogue on sustainability topics, including to identify key human rights risks in sourcing supply chains and mapping priority actions for improving due diligence. - Continuing to strengthen our due diligence for extractives suppliers by incorporating additional human rights questions in the tendering process for high-risk sectors (including questions on child and forced labor)

-Due diligence for oil suppliers:
+Due diligence for crude oil and other fossil raw material sourcing:

 As we are transforming from a traditional oil refiner into a provider of renewable and circular solutions, we continue to produce high-quality oil products from crude oil and condensates at our Porvoo Refinery in Finland.
 Neste is purely a buyer of crude oil; we do not own shares in any company producing crude oil, nor are we engaged in oil exploration or drilling.
-Additionally, we do not purchase crude oil from Arctic sea areas, sanctioned countries or conflict areas.